Juan-Jones/earnonlinemoney/content/blog/clickbank-affiliate-marketing-for-beginners.md

 ### 2. Explore the ClickBank Marketplace

-The ClickBank marketplace is where you’ll find products to promote.
-It’s organized into categories and subcategories, making it easy to navigate.
-Use filters to sort products by popularity, commission rate, or gravity score (a metric that indicates how well a product is selling).

-Pro Tip: Look for products with a high gravity score, as it indicates that other affiliates are successfully selling them.
+The ClickBank marketplace is where you’ll clickbank Pro Tip: Look for products with a high gravity score, as it indicates that other affiliates are successfully selling them.
 However, balance this with the product’s quality and relevance to your audience.

 ### 3. Select ClickBank Products